200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-02-MisstheStartMisstheEnd.md

 Roll < current track number: describe how the situation intensifies, play passes to left.

-If you use lyrics from presently-playing song to describe your PC’s action, choose whether situation resolves or intensifies (no roll).
+If you use lyrics from presently-playing song to describe your PCâ€™s action, choose whether situation resolves or intensifies (no roll).

 When the album ends, game finishes with plot unresolved; window on characters' world has closed.
 To play longer, pick album in same musical genre, adjust randomiser, and keep going.
 For a shorter game, play only one side of an LP or cassette.
 ```